What is happening to maternity services in the UK?

 The latest…

-- A national investigation to cover 14 NHS trusts across England was launched by the Department of Health & Social Care in June this year.
-It is looking at 14 of the worst performing maternity and neo-natal services, as well as providing a review of the full system.
-Initial findings are expected by December 2025 and further findings by spring 2026.
+• A national investigation to cover 14 NHS trusts across England was launched by the Department of Health & Social Care in June 2025.
+Initial findings were published in December 2025 with a full report expected in spring 2026.

-- In October this year, after meeting with bereaved families, Health Secretary Wes Streeting announced a large-scale independent inquiry into maternity failings at Leeds Teaching Hospitals NHS Trust over the last 15 years.
+• In October 2025, after meeting with bereaved families, Health Secretary Wes Streeting announced a large-scale independent inquiry into maternity failings at Leeds Teaching Hospitals NHS Trust over the last 15 years.
 The inquiry has yet to begin.